In The Spotlight | 'Where did I come from?': Adopted Utah man's quest for 'missing' life leads to siblings in Johnstown area

 Family history

-Eventually, Marlene Baker came across internet posts by DesMazs and was able to connect with his daughter on Facebook.
+Eventually, Marlene Baker came across internet posts by DesMazes and was able to connect with his daughter on Facebook.
 That led to a 2018 phone call from Utah.

-The three siblings have remained in communication, leading to DesMazs traveling to Johnstown.
+The three siblings have remained in communication, leading to DesMazes traveling to Johnstown.
 Robert and Marlene Baker and Nancy and Bill Dickert met him at John Murtha Johnstown-Cambria County Airport on May 26.

 During a whirlwind tour, the three siblings visited their father’s grave in Allegheny Cemetery in Pittsburgh, along with the Johnstown Flood National Memorial, Johnstown Flood Museum and other sites.